X-ray Shielding May No Longer Be Necessary

 - It is difficult to place the lead drape in a precise position

-- Using X-ray shielding can make the machine to emit more radiation
+- Using shielding during an X-Ray can make the machine to emit more radiation

 Professional organizations, including the American College of Radiology, are now endorsing the idea that routine X-ray shielding should be discontinued as a general practice.